Please email applications to Dr. Anusha Kalbasi (email@example.com).

 - Required to communicate well with other scientists worldwide

-- The candidate will report directly to the Principal Investigator and will successfully carry out experiments and analyze the data generated with minimal supervision
+- The candidate will report directly to the Principal Investigator and will independently carry out experiments and analyze the data generated

 - Willing to help and train various personnel in computational tools and make significant contributions to the design and execution of other laboratory members' experiments.